quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part33_12.10_Shors_Fac.md

 ---

 #### Main Execution Loop
-The main loop in the provided code repeatedly attempts to find a factor of \( N \) using Shor’s algorithm.
+The main loop in the provided code repeatedly attempts to find a factor of $N$ using Shor’s algorithm.

 Background context:
-After constructing the circuits and running QPE, we use the estimated phase to derive the order \( r \).
-We then use this \( r \) to find potential factors of \( N \).
+After constructing the circuits and running QPE, we use the estimated phase to derive the order $r $.
+We then use this $ r $ to find potential factors of $ N$.

 :p What does the main execution loop do?
 ??x
-The main execution loop repeatedly attempts to find a factor of \( N = 15 \) using Shor’s algorithm.
-It generates random values for \( a \), runs the necessary quantum circuits, and uses QPE to estimate the phase, which helps in finding the order \( r \).
+The main execution loop repeatedly attempts to find a factor of $N = 15 $ using Shor’s algorithm.
+It generates random values for$a $, runs the necessary quantum circuits, and uses QPE to estimate the phase, which helps in finding the order$ r$.
 Using this order, it computes potential factors.

 ```python
 if __name__ == "__main__":